Rainsticks and folklore

 According to an account written by a visitor to the town, the oracle began the ceremony by burning incense and drinking a special tea.
-As music played heavily, he fell into a deep trance, swaying back and forth.
+As music played, he fell into a deep trance, swaying back and forth.
 In this trance, he was asked if it would soon rain.
 He confidently told all that were gathered that rain was on its way.
 Then, suddenly, he collapsed to the ground.
-Later that evening, rain and thunder rolled through the high Tibetan mountains, and water charged through the valley floors.
+Later that evening, rain and thunder rolled through the high Tibetan mountains, and water charged through the valley floor.

-This story might sound a bit unbelievable to you.
+This story might seem a bit unbelievable to you.
 You probably think it was just a big coincidence.
 It may have been.
 But calling on supernatural powers to change the weather is something humans have been attempting to do for thousands of years.

 Dealing With Weather the Old Fashioned Way

 Since the dawn of civilization, humans have relied on rain so they could grow crops and have drinking water.
 But as important as rain is, we humans haven’t had much knowledge of how weather worked for most of our history.

 Without scientific knowledge or instruments, we came up with other solutions.
 Rituals and superstitions were all we had for thousands and thousands of years.

 The ancient Mayans also had ‘rain-makers.'
 These important members of society were thought to have special knowledge of the ways of the rain god, Chaac.
 In times of great drought and famine, they created elaborate banquets for Chaac in an effort to persuade him to bring more rain.